These delicious, rich, tasty homemade condensed milk rusks are really easy to make. The perfect rusk to dunk in coffee or tea!

 Instructions

 - Weigh out the flour, and add in the salt and baking soda.
-Whisk through to remove any lumps and distribute the ingredients through the flour.500 grams self-raising flour,½ teaspoon salt,½ teaspoon baking soda
+Whisk through to remove any lumps and distribute the ingredients through the flour.500 grams self-raising flour, ½ teaspoon table salt, ½ teaspoon baking soda

 - Melt the butter, then add in the sugar and whisk through until completely dissolved.
-The sugar may need to be heated with the butter to completely dissolve.65 grams white sugar,125 grams butter
+The sugar may need to be heated with the butter to completely dissolve.65 grams white granulated sugar, 125 grams butter

 - Whisk together the egg and milk.
-Add in the milk mixture, butter mixture and tin of sweetened condensed milk to the flour.
-Mix with a wooden spoon or silicone spatula until a dough has formed.
-Knead the dough a few times in the bowl to allow for some gluten formation.125 grams milk,1 egg,1 tin sweetened condensed milk
+Add the milk, butter, and sweetened condensed milk to the flour.
+Mix with a wooden spoon until a soft dough has formed.
+Knead the dough a few times in the bowl, or really mix a few times after all the ingredients are combined with the wooden spoon to allow for some gluten formation.125 grams milk, 1 egg, 395 grams sweetened condensed milk

 - Bake the rusks for 45 to 60 minutes or until a cake tester comes our clean from the centre of the rusks.
 The rusks will have doubled in size during the baking process.

-- Allow the rusk to cool for 10-15 minutes before turning out onto a wire cooling rack to cool completely.
-Once completely cooled, you can carefully tear apart the rusks if starting with balls of dough, or slice the rusk using a serrated knife.
-Place the sliced.
-Place the rusks on a baking sheet, in a single layer, set your oven to a maximum of 110°C/230F (cool oven), preferably with the fan on to dry the rusks out.
+- Allow the rusk to cool for 10-15 minutes before turning it out onto a wire cooling rack to cool completely.
+Once completely cooled, slice the rusks using a serrated knife.
+Place the rusks on a baking sheet, in a single layer, and set your oven to a maximum of 110°C/230F (cool oven), preferably with the fan on to dry the rusks out.
 This process can take anywhere from 3 to 6 hours, usually dependent on the thickness of your rusks.

 - When the rusks are dry, store them in an airtight container, at room temperature, for up to a month.
 Serve with a hot cup or tea or coffee for dunking.